Tarekys/AutoDiag-OBD-II/README.markdown

    ```bash
    streamlit run app.py
    ```
-3. Access the UI at `http://localhost:8501` and the API at `http://localhost:8000`.
+3. Access the UI at `http://localhost...` and the API at `http://localhost...`.

 ### Testing
-- Use `test_data2.csv` to simulate real-time data and verify predictions.
+- Use `testing data.csv` to simulate real-time data and verify predictions.
 - Modify `predictor.py` to adjust model parameters or add new features.

 ## Contributing